dart-archive/www.dartlang.org/src/site/server/index.markdown

 The Dart VM runs anywhere you can get a Linux, Windows, or Mac prompt.
 It has been ported to i32, x64, ARM, ARM64, and MIPS.

-You can access files, UDP and TCP sockets, HTTP, Web sockets, and more with the [dart:io libraries][dart_io_libs].
+You can access files, UDP and TCP sockets, HTTP, WebSockets, and more with the [dart:io libraries][dart_io_libs].
 Write a server, connect to a REST service, parse JSON, and more.